 Double Chocolate Mini Muffins

-This recipe is for everyone whose heart sinks when receiving yet another letter from the PTA requesting bakes for the school cake sale, but also feels a raging inner fury when reading the bit at the end where they chirp ‘home made or shop-bought is fine.’
-Fine?
-It’s not fine!
-It’s not really in the spirit of a school bake sale, is it?
-I tend to make these little muffins and they are eternally popular.
-There isn’t a man, woman or child that won’t pass by these chocolate cuties – so you’ll never feel like your efforts are wasted.
-And trust me, it’s not really an effort – just slop the wet ingredients into the dry, mix for a bit (don’t overdo it) and spoon into mini muffin cases.
+This recipe is for all the parents who regularly find letters from the PTA requesting bakes for the school cake sale.
+I usually make these little muffins and they are eternally popular.
+There isn’t a man, woman or child that won’t be tempted these chocolate cuties (probably) so you’ll never feel like your efforts are wasted.
+And it’s not really an effort – just slop the wet ingredients into the dry, mix for a bit (don’t overdo it) and spoon into mini muffin cases.
 I once spent a whole day baking for a Hallowe’en bake sale.
 I made beautiful Madagascan vanilla sugar cookies in the shape of pumpkins, bats etc – intricately iced and finished with more glitter and sparkle than an Abba video – and they were snubbed for some sliced-up Tesco chocolate flapjacks and fairy cakes studded with smarties.
 Lesson learnt.
 Kids don’t want fine piping skills and decorations sourced from Partridges in Sloane Square.
 They basically want chocolate.
 Lots and lots of chocolate.
 So bake these for next to nothing, drop them off – full of pride – and think no more about it.

 Makes 24 mini muffins, or about 10 normal muffins.
 But if these are for a bake sale, remember everything is usually bagged up and sold for a flat price of 50p, so it makes sense to make the small ones and raise double the money for the PTA.
 Your call, champ.